top of page

 Location

-Keep your dahlias in plenty of light, a south-facing window or under grow lights is great!
+Give your dahlias in plenty of light.
+A south-facing window or under grow lights is great!

 Water